Polynomial Chaos Expanded Gaussian Process: Benchmark Experiments

-The experiments, presented in the following, are carried out using the scikit-learn library~\cite{Pedregosa.2011} for data scaling, the GPyTorch library~\cite{Gardner.2018} for kernel implementations, and the chaospy library~\cite{Feinberg.2015} for the implementation of the PCE.
-The TPE is implemented, using the Optuna library~\cite{Akiba.2019} and the gradient descent optimizer Adam is implemented using the torch library~\cite{Novik.2020}.
+The PCEGP model is implemented using the GPyTorch library~\cite{Gardner.2018} for kernel implementations and the SciPy library~\cite{SciPy.2020} for the implementation of the PCE.
+The TPE is implemented, using the Optuna library~\cite{Akiba.2019} and the gradient descent optimizer Nadam is implemented using the Torch library~\cite{Novik.2020}.
+The Nadam optimizer is preferred over the Adam optimizer because it achieves faster convergence through the Nesterov momentum, as described in \cite{dozat2016nadam}, making it particularly suitable given the large number of PCE coefficients.

-All experiments are carried out with the same model structure, which consists of the squared exponential, absolute exponential, Matérn$_{3/2}$, and rational quadratic covariance function for the GP.
-The fixed structure is illustrated in Appendix~\ref{pcegp_structure_experiments}.
-The lengthscale parameters $\hat{\boldsymbol{l}}\left(\boldsymbol{x}\right)$ of each covariance function are calculated by the Legendre PCE basis with a uniform distribution between $0$ and $1$.
-The polynomial degree is suggested by the TPE between $5$ and $10$.
-The noise variance $\hat{\sigma}_\mathrm{n}^2\left(\boldsymbol{x}\right)$ is fixed to $10^{-4}$ as the aim is to achieve the most accurate model predictions.
-All experiments are carried out with scaled inputs between $0$ and $1$.
-The output is normalized, which proved to be the best configuration.
+All experiments are carried out with the same model structure, which is illustrated in Appendix~\ref{pcegp_structure_experiments}.
+The lengthscale parameters $\hat{\boldsymbol{l}}_{i}\left(\boldsymbol{x}\right)$ of each covariance function are calculated by the Legendre polynomials with a uniform distribution between $-1$ and $1$ and a fixed polynomial degree $q_l =5$.
+For the experiments, no hyperparameter transformation is used for the lengthscale as this turned out, to be the best setup for the UCI datasets.
+Hence, the methodical investigation of the hyperparameter transformation is not part of this work.
+Here, the covariance structure is build of the squared exponential, absolute exponential, Matérn$_{3/2}$, Matérn$_{5/2}$, and rational quadratic covariance function for the GP.
+This covariance structure has shown good results in~\cite{Cremanns.2017}.
+The noise variance $\hat{\sigma}_\mathrm{n}^2\left(\boldsymbol{x}\right)$ is homoscedastic.

-The benchmark regression datasets and results are presented in the following.
-All experimental results for regression are generated using a ten-fold cross-validation.
-The partitioning of training and test datasets follows a ten-fold cross-validation approach, consistent with methodologies employed in prior studies with which the approach of this work is compared.
-Some of the approaches considered for comparison here repeat the cross-validation and some do not.
-For the approaches with repetition, the mean of the error metric is used to evaluate performance.

-All datasets are segmented into ten equally sized, non-overlapping subsamples through random selection.
-One of these subsamples is assigned as the test dataset, while the remaining nine subsamples are utilized as training data.
-This process is iterated ten times, with each subsample taking on the role of the test set once throughout the iterations.